 The windmill from the village of Nikolaevka (Dubensk district, Republic of Mordovia) is located on a historical site.
 The time of construction is unknown.
 Smock mill with an unknown number of sails and unknown number of millstones.
 Sheathed Frame.
 Was used as a flour mill (flour).

 |Condition||The windmill is falling into ruin and may disappear|

 The following historical parts of the mechanism have been preserved:

 An interesting feature of the mill is the compound pillars.
 All eight pillars near the ground have a composite structure.
 And this, in general, is all that is left at this level.
 There are no gears, no millstones, no hoppers left.
 The second level is slightly better: the turning cap has survived, although practically without a roof.
-There is a windshaft with a good camwheel under it.
-There is also a solid vertical shaft with an upper wallover.
+There is a windshaft with a good brake wheel.
+There is also a solid vertical shaft with a wallower.

 Judging by the four spots under the ceiling of the first floor, we can assume that there were two pairs of millstones in the mill.
 The number of sails was most likely four, but it’s difficult to say for sure, because there are too few framed mills left for statistics.

 It's a pity, but the mill doesn’t have many exciting prospects, though it is one of the last two mills in Mordovia.
 And if Chamzinka is a new one, then this is the last mill in Mordovia.